-360 Technology is a controlling shareholder of the Company, and hence a connected person of the Company.
+360 Technology is a substantial Shareholder of the Company, and hence a connected person of the Company.
 As one or more the percentage ratios (other than the profits ratio) under Chapter 14A of the Listing Rules will on an annual basis be more than 5% and the relevant annual caps exceed HK\$10,000,000, the 360 Master Sales Agreement 2022-2024 and the transactions contemplated thereunder shall be subject to the reporting, announcement, annual review and independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
 The above transactions have been approved by the independent Shareholders at the extraordinary general meeting of the Company held on 28 December 2021.

-2. 360 Master Purchase Agreement
+2. 360 Master Purchase Agreement (as supplemented by the Supplemental Agreement)

-The Group leased servers from Qihu Technology for data processing and storage purpose (the "Server Leasing Service").
+The Group leased servers from 360 Group for data processing and storage purpose (the "Server Leasing Service"), and procured other Internet Services from 360 Group to promote the exclusive licensed online games operated by the Group.

 On 2 November 2021, the Company and 360 Technology entered into a master purchase agreement (the "360 Master Purchase Agreement 2022-2024") to renew the master purchase agreement entered into by the Company and 360 Technology dated 18 September 2019 which sets out the terms and conditions upon which the members of the Group will procure services from 360 Group.
 The 360 Master Purchase Agreement 2022-2024 is for a term of three years commencing from 1 January 2022 and ending on 31 December 2024.
 Upon expiry of the term, the 360 Master Purchase Agreement 2022-2024 will, subject to the requirements of the Listing Rules, be renewed for further period of three years by mutual agreement.
+In view of the development of the Group's exclusive licensed online game business and the increasing demand of the advertising traffic services and other Internet services required by the Group, on 21 August 2023, the Company and 360 Technology entered into a supplemental agreement (the "Supplemental Agreement") to increase the annual caps for the year ended 31 December 2023 and the year ending 31 December 2024.

-360 Technology is a controlling shareholder of the Company, and hence a connected person of the Company.
-As one or more of the percentage ratios (other than the profits ratio) under Chapter 14A of the Listing Rules will on an annual basis be more than 0.1% but less than 5% and the relevant annual caps exceed HK\$3,000,000, the 360 Master Purchase Agreement 2022-2024 and the transactions contemplated thereunder shall be subject to the reporting, announcement and annual review requirements, but exempt from the independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
+360 Technology is a substantial Shareholder of the Company, and hence a connected person of the Company.
+As one or more of the percentage ratios (other than the profits ratio) under Chapter 14A of the Listing Rules will on an annual basis be more than 5% and the relevant annual caps exceed HK\$10,000,000, the 360 Master Purchase Agreement 2023-2024 (as supplemented by the Supplemental Agreement) and the transactions contemplated thereunder shall be subject to the reporting, announcement, annual review and independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
+The above transactions have been approved by the independent Shareholders at the extraordinary general meeting of the Company held on 26 September 2023.